-Brachioplasty, also known as an arm lift, is considered a cosmetic surgery designed to help patients improve how the underside of their arms look.
-It usually involves the surgeon removing excess skin and fat in the area between their elbow and armpit.
+Brachioplasty, also known as an arm lift, is a cosmetic surgery designed to help patients improve the appearance of their arms.
+This procedure involves removing excess skin, reducing fat, and tightening the skin in the upper arm.
 The skin that remains in the area will be lifted back over the newly contoured area to help it look more toned and fit.

-Let’s take a quick look at all the different risks and complications that can happen with Brachioplasty surgery.
+There are risks involved with every surgical procedure, including brachioplasty.
+Let’s take a quick look at all the different risks and complications that can happen with this surgery.

 A doctor might warn you against getting an arm lift if:

-If it’s for purely cosmetic reasons you would see a plastic surgeon to get a consultation.
-The plastic surgeon would go over your medical history and asked several questions about any medical problems or issues you’ve had in the past.
+You should see a plastic surgeon for a brachioplasty consultation.
+The plastic surgeon will go over your medical history and ask several questions about any medical problems or issues you’ve had in the past.
 They will also ask you about any medications currently on and do a physical exam to see what the best course of action would be for you.

 The surgeon may also take pictures of your underarms and anywhere else you getting skin removed.
 They will remain a part of your medical record.
 The surgeon will then explain to you what he plans to do as well as sharing any complications and risks that might happen.
 Some plastic surgeons even have technology that will allow you to see what your arms might look like after the surgery has been done, including before and after pictures of previous patients.

 Where you get your surgery may vary.
-The surgeon might have their own facility or they might schedule an appointment at a hospital for the removal.
-In most cases, you receive general anesthesia which would knock you out for the surgery.
-On a rare occasion, they would use local anesthesia with some sedation.
-You shouldn’t be awake for this type of dramatic surgery.
+The surgeon might have their own facility or they might schedule an appointment at a hospital for the procedure.
+You will receive general anesthesia prior to undergoing the procedure.

 Before your surgery, it’s important for you to take several steps to protect your health.
 The first is that you quit smoking.
 Smoking can inhibit healing.
 You will also be asked to stop taking certain medications.
 The surgeon will go over those with you as you discuss your medical history.
 Other drugs, like aspirin, can increase bleeding risk and are not encouraged.